calyxir/calyx/docs/tutorial/frontend-tut.md

 component main() -> () {
   cells {
     // A memory with 4 32-bit elements.
 Indexed using a 6-bit value.
-    foo = std_mem_d1(32, 4, 6);
+    avec = std_mem_d1(32, 4, 6);
-    // A register that contains a 32-bit value r = std_reg(32);
+    // A register that contains a 32-bit value sos = std_reg(32);
   }
   ...
 }
 ```

-For each `Decl` node, we need to determine if we're instantiating a memory or a register, and then translate that to a corresponding Calyx declaration and place that inside the `cells` section of our generated program.
+For each `Decl` node, we need to determine if we're instantiating a memory or a register, translate the node into a corresponding Calyx declaration, and place the declaration inside the `cells` section of our generated program.

 If a memory is used in a parallel `map` or `reduce`, we might need to create different physical banks for it.
 We define a function to walk over the AST and compute the parallelism factor for each memory: